davidjb/technicolor-tg799vac-hacks/README.md

    ssh root@10.0.0.138
    ```

-   Once you've confirmed you can do this, clear the original configuration we
+1. Once you've confirmed you can do this, run the following in the SSH session
-   used to root the modem with:
+   on the modem to clear the original configuration we used to root the modem:

    ```sh
    echo > /etc/rc.local